 Upon reaching candidacy status, students may enroll in dissertation hours and begin work on the dissertation.
 The dissertation will be guided by the student’s dissertation committee.
 The dissertation committee will be composed of a chair, two members of the doctoral faculty, and an outside reader.
 The outside reader may be a faculty member with graduate faculty status from UALR, or may be a faculty member from another institution.
 The outside reader will serve in an advisory capacity only and will not vote on the prospectus or final defense of the dissertation.
 Successful completion of the dissertation will require an oral proposal defense, where the student will defend his or her topic and methods, and a final defense, where the student will defend his or her findings and conclusions.
 Policies and procedures for passing, failing, and repeating the dissertation defense will be in compliance with the UALR Graduate School.

 We strive to provide all full-time doctoral students with some form of financial assistance.
-A limited number of assistantships will be awarded in the amount of $19,000 and will also cover tuition (fees will not be covered in fellowship / assistantships).
-Other assistantships will be awarded in the amount of $15,000 and will also cover tuition.
-Finally, full-time doctoral students not receiving an assistantship may be eligible to receive tuition-only assistantships.
+A limited number of assistantships will be awarded in the amount of $15,000 and will also cover tuition (fees will not be covered in fellowship / assistantships).
 All funding decisions, however, are dependent upon the availability of funds.
 It is expected first year doctoral students will primarily conduct research.
 In the second year (and subsequent years), doctoral students may be Research Assistants or Teaching Assistants with one or two of their own classes.